michaelbromley/soundcloud-visualizer/README.md

 [Here's a working demo] (http://www.michaelbromley.co.uk/experiments/soundcloud-vis/#muse/undisclosed-desires).
 Enjoy and share!

+**Update May 2015** - As of latest versions of Chrome (42+) and recent versions of Firefox, changes in the way cross-origin audio is handled mean this demo may not work.
+It's a well-known issue for everyone who's used the SoundCloud API for JavaScript visualizations (there are a lot of us).
+I'm working on a new project to bring this (and many other) JS/Canvas visualizations onto your computer, allowing you to visualize the output of your soundcard directly and thereby bypassing all the problems associated with streaming over the internet.

 # Instructions

 Go to [https://soundcloud.com] (https://soundcloud.com) and find some music.
 From the individual song page, copy the url and paste it into the input of the visualizer, then hit enter or press the play button.